 Treatments for common shoulder problems, except in cases of severe tears, are very similar, with home exercises for strengthening, stretching, practicing better body mechanics, anti-inflammatory medicines (such as ibuprofen), and in cases of severe pain, possibly steroid injection.

-“We always start with conservative treatments,” says Dr. Carpenter.
+“We always start with conservative treatments,” says Dr. Shah.
 “Even in cases of where you may eventually need surgery, we try and buy as much time as possible.”

-“You don’t have to live with shoulder pain,” Dr. Carpenter says.
+“You don’t have to live with shoulder pain,” Dr. Shah says.
 “There are a lot of good surgical and non-surgical solutions and in the right hands, they can change your quality of life.”